Skip to navigation Skip to content

 DAP information for customers with children born or entering care before 1 July 2023.

-This document outlines information on Dad and Partner Pay (DAP), a payment available to eligible working dads or partners.
+This document outlines information on Dad and Partner Pay (DAP), a payment that was available to eligible working dads or partners.

 Government intent